openwisp/openwisp-docs/developer/google-code-in.rst

 Evaluation criteria
 -------------------

-These are the evaluation criterias we will use to decide the finalist and vote for the winners.
+These are the evaluation criteria we will use to select our finalists and vote for the winners.

 Progression of Skills